 You currently enjoy the career you've worked so diligently to build, but may be wondering what is it all for? and what is the lasting impact of my work?
-If you are ready to parlay your hard-won skills and success toward making a more meaningful impact on the world, you would love this role in helping Notre Dame do exactly that.
+If you are ready to parlay your hard-won skills and success toward making a more meaningful impact on the world, now more than ever, you would love this role helping Notre Dame do exactly that.

 If you are seeking a role in which relationships are the core, unchanging priority - this is the perfect place to be.
 In this role, relationships begin with listening and understanding what the benefactor tells you is most important in their lives.
 With their passions as your guide, you will bring the benefactor into a closer, more personal relationship with Notre Dame, culminating in significant support of that area of the University that aligns with his or her most closely held interests.